c0ming/CFCoverFlowView/README.md

 ## Usage

 Add CFCoverFlowView.h/m file into your project.
-You can create it programmatically or use it in your storyboard with AutoLayout.
+You can create CFCoverFlowView programmatically or use it in your storyboard with AutoLayout.